A single-slit diffraction pattern is formed by monochromatic elec... | Channels for Pearson+

 Textbook QuestionTextbook Question

 A single-slit diffraction pattern is formed by monochromatic electromagnetic radiation from a distant source passing through a slit 0.105 mm wide.
-At the point in the pattern 3.25° from the center of the central maximum, the total phase difference between wavelets from the top and bottom of the slit is 56.0 rad. (a) What is the wavelength of the radiation?
+At the point in the pattern 3.25° from the center of the central maximum, the total phase difference between wavelets from the top and bottom of the slit is 56.0 rad. (b) What is the intensity at this point, if the intensity at the center of the central maximum is I0?

 Verified Solution